prompted365/harpoon-poc-edition/RAINBOW_COVENANT.md

 ## 🎯 Natural Ordering (Your Original Idea)

-> **PS) in theory i wanted the covenant to mandate that the colors come back in proper order based on the method of swarm and sub agent and their agents were created and selected and hooks were implemented and conducted to such that they finished naturally that way lolol but idk if its worth doing that cause its a single word and split seconds.**
+> **PS) In theory, I was hoping the covenant would require the colors to return in the correct order, depending on how the swarm and sub-agents were created and selected, with hooks implemented and executed so they completed naturally, haha.
+But I’m not sure if it’s worth doing that, since it’s a single word and happens in a split second.**

 **Current Implementation:**
 - Colors are **pre-ordered** in the plan